ErlingSigurdson/SegMap595/README.md

 character corresponds to the 6th bit (Q6 output), etc.

 Uppercase characters may be replaced with their lowercase counterparts.
 Any other characters are invalid.
-Duplicating characters in the map string is invalid.
+Duplicating characters in the map string leads to an error.

 ```cpp
 #define MAP_STR "ED@CGAFB"    // Valid map string example.